lucas-miranda/tree_decorator/README.md

 ### Styles

-A style which will be applied to that tree item.
+A style which will be applied to tree item.

-Every opt-in style must match the name defined at Style struct fields (please check [Documentation](https://docs.rs/tree_decorator)) and multiple ones can be declared using `;` as separator to them.
+Every opt-in style must match the name defined at [Style](https://docs.rs/tree_decorator/latest/tree_decorator/struct.Style.html) struct fields and multiple ones can be declared using `;` as separator to them.

-Declaring only it's name will apply a style item default enable value.
-(Not to be confused with `std::default::Default` it could not be the same value)
+Declaring only it's name will apply a style item default enable value (see at (StyleItemValue)[https://docs.rs/tree_decorator/latest/src/tree_decorator/decorator/style_item_value.rs.html]).
+Not to be confused with (std::default::Default)[https://doc.rust-lang.org/std/default/trait.Default.html] as it could not be the same value.

 #### Example